sematext/docs/docs/logs/faq.md

 **I have multiple different log structures, each with a different set of fields.
 How should I handle that?**

-If you have N different log structures, the best way to handle that is by creating N Logsene Apps, each with its own index mapping.
+If you have N different log structures, the best way to handle that is by creating N logging apps, each with its own index mapping.
 For example, you may have web server logs, your system logs in /var/log/messages, and your custom application logs.
 Each of these 3 types of logs has a different structure.
 The web server logs probably use Apache Common Log format, the logs in /var/log/messages have syslog structure, and your own application's logs can be in any format your application happens to use.
-To handle all 3 log formats elegantly simply create 3 separate Logsene Apps and use a different format for each of them.
-If you want to be able to search all logs together, even when they have different fields, you can do that - just ship them all to the same Logsene App.
+To handle all 3 log formats elegantly simply create 3 separate logging apps and use a different format for each of them.
+If you want to be able to search all logs together, even when they have different fields, you can do that - just ship them all to the same logging app.
 The thing to watch out for are fields that have the same name, but different data type.
 For example, if one log source has a purely numeric field "size" and another log source also has a field "size", but can have non-numeric values, this will cause issues.
- Thus, either keep logs of different structures in separate Logsene Apps or make sure there are no conflicting fields.
+ Thus, either keep logs of different structures in separate logging app or make sure there are no conflicting fields.

 **My data structure changed, can I reindex my data automatically?**